 Now is the time to get involved so you aren’t stuck deciding between two bad choices come election day.
 Find a champion of your causes now, then help them make it to Washington by donating your time and maybe your money.

-Now is not the time to sit politics out, or you’ve truly given them a mandate to do whatever they want without public oversight.
+Now is not the time to sit politics out.
+If you don’t participate, you’ve given them a mandate to do whatever they want without public oversight.

 Will you get involved?